inkytonik/kiama/wiki/Research.md

 Sloane, A. M., Roberts, M. and Hamey L. G. C. [Respect Your Parents: How Attribution and Rewriting Can Get Along](http://link.springer.com/chapter/10.1007/978-3-319-11245-9_11).
 In Proceedings of the [International Conference on Software Language Engineering](http://link.springer.com/book/10.1007/978-3-319-11245-9), no. 8706 in Lecture Notes in Computer Science, Springer-Verlag, pp. 191-210.
 [Slides](https://speakerdeck.com/inkytonik/respect-your-parents-how-attribution-and-rewriting-can-get-along).

-Sloane, A. M. and Roberts, M. [Domain-specific program profiling and its application to attribute grammars and term rewriting](http://www.sciencedirect.com/science/article/pii/S0167642314000628). ([Free access](http://authors.elsevier.com/a/1Pvc-c7X4aqZq) until Dec 11, 2014.)
+Sloane, A. M. and Roberts, M. [Domain-specific program profiling and its application to attribute grammars and term rewriting](http://www.sciencedirect.com/science/article/pii/S0167642314000628).
 Science of Computer Programming 96 (2014) 488-510.

 Sloane, A. M. [Profile-based Abstraction and Analysis of Attribute Grammar Evaluation](papers/SLE12.pdf).
 In [Proceedings](http://link.springer.com/chapter/10.1007%2F978-3-642-36089-3_3#) of the [5th Conference on Software Language Engineering (SLE 2012)](http://planet-sl.org/sle2012), K. Czarnecki and G. Hedin, Eds.
 [Slides](https://speakerdeck.com/inkytonik/profile-based-abstraction-and-analysis-of-attribute-grammar-evaluation).